Chocolate Chip Hot Cross Buns (vegan)

 Glaze (optional)

-- 1 tablepoon (12g) granulated sugar, coconut sugar, any light-coloured liquid sweetener or apricot/orange coloured jam
+- 1 tablespoon (12g) granulated sugar, coconut sugar, any light-coloured liquid sweetener or apricot/orange coloured jam

 - Dash of water